Roznoshchik/chat-app-jquery/readme.md

 As part of a coding assignment, I was asked to build a simple chat application.

-## Differences between main branch
+## Different branches
 The main branch doesn't have backend or a db.
-This branch uses a postgres database with a koa server.
+The koa-postgres branch uses a postgres database with a koa server.

 ## Assignment Requirements